ReginaldErzoah/ReginaldErzoah.github.io/README.md

 Reginald Erzoah is a data professional helping to build an innovative data-driven market and culture.
 He is an adaptable and open-minded individual who is obsessed with continual improvement and committed to lifelong learning.

-I am open to connections and collaborations.
+I am open to collaborations.

 E-mail: reginalderzoah10@gmail.com